osm2pgsql-dev/osm2pgsql-website/_manual/D-upgrading.md

 It is frequently better to reimport as this will also recluster the tables and remove table or index bloat.

+#### Upgrade to 1.5.0: Changes to Flex and Multi Outputs

+The multi output has been removed.
+You should switch to the flex output.

+The following changes to the flex output configuration might be necessary when switching from versions <1.5.0 to >=1.5.0:

+* When defining a database table in your Lua config file, each column definition has a `type` field.
+From version 1.5.0 on, the `type` field can only contain the types known to osm2pgsql.
+If you want to use generic SQL types, use the `sql_type` field instead.
+In most cases simply changing all occurances of `type` to `sql_type` for which you get an error when running osm2pgsql should be enough.
+See the [Defining Columns](#defining-columns) section of the Flex Output chapter for details.
+* The flex output now has internal support for the `json` and `jsonb` data types.
+Lua data will be automatically converted to JSON.
+If you used a Lua JSON library to convert the data before, you need to simply remove the conversion code in your Lua file.

+No re-import of the data is necessary.

 #### Upgrade to 0.93: Unprojected Slim Coordinates

 The method of storing coordinates in the middle (slim) tables has changed.